 Contact Land Conservation Coordinator Sarah Richardson, 804-225-2048, firstname.lastname@example.org, for more information.

-Click here to download the VLCF Board of Trustees and DCR 2007 and 2008 Biennial Report of the Virginia Land Conservation Foundation (with Calendar Year 2007 Land Preservation Tax Credit Conservation Value Summary), submitted to the governor and Virginia General Assembly in January 2009.
+Click here for the VLCF Board of Trustees and DCR 2007 and 2008 Biennial Report of the Virginia Land Conservation Foundation (with Calendar Year 2007 Land Preservation Tax Credit Conservation Value Summary), submitted to the governor and Virginia General Assembly in January 2009.
 Click here to download the Land Preservation Tax Credit Conservation Value Report for calendar years 2009 and 2010.

 At its March 27, 2009, meeting, the VLCF Board amended the Land Preservation Tax Credit (LPTC) Conservation Value Review Criteria to incorporate guidance used over the past year by DCR's director to verify the conservation value of donated land or conservation easements or other less-than-fee interests in land that result in tax credit applications of $1 million or more.
 Click here for the criteria the board adopted that day.